redis/redis-doc/commands/slaveof.md

-**A note about the word slave used in this man page and command name**: Starting with Redis 5 this command: starting with Redis version 5, if not for backward compatibility, the Redis project no longer uses the word slave.
+**A note about the word slave used in this man page and command name**: starting with Redis version 5, if not for backward compatibility, the Redis project no longer uses the word slave.
 Please use the new command `REPLICAOF`.
 The command `SLAVEOF` will continue to work for backward compatibility.

 The `SLAVEOF` command can change the replication settings of a replica on the fly.
 If a Redis server is already acting as replica, the command `SLAVEOF` NO ONE will